Velocitation/velocitation.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Innovating at the intersection of Science and Data
+subtitle: Innovating at the Intersection of Science and Data

 profile:
   align: right